GlebPomerantcev/pygame-game/README.md

 # pygame-game
-my first tre to do smth w/ pygame
+my first try to do smth w/ pygame